xakul/jee.oop/com.ihub.jee.oop/dp/creational/abstractFactory/README.md

 ## Prequisites

-Basic java programming knowledge
+* Basic java programming knowledge.

-Basic OOP knowledge
+* Basic OOP knowledge.

 ## Scenario

-In this Scenario we are going to handle with a factory that produce industrial pipe and pallet.this factory has two type pallet that steal and wooden,and two types of pipe which are silicone and plastic.Our scope of this project,to provide an interface for creating brane-related or dependent object families without specifying concrete classes of objects.
+In this scenario we have dealt with a factory that produces industrial pallets and pipes in different types.
+This plant produces two types of pallets in steel, wood, and silicon, two types of pipes in plastic.
+Our goal in this scenario is to create an interface to create interrelated or dependent object families without specifying concrete classes of objects.

 ## Explanation